Want to dive into the NFT craze? An NFT marketplace can be your gateway to the NFT world.

 First, remember that an NFT (non-fungible token) simply represents ownership of an asset, and marketplaces are places where artists or asset owners mint their assets into NFTs and list them to sell.

-Today, there are many NFT marketplaces in existence, built on different blockchains.
+Today, many NFT marketplaces exist, built on different blockchains.
 Moreover, just like eCommerce sites, these marketplaces are niche-specific.
 Some of them sell only images and videos, while others sell every possible kind of digital asset that can be created.

 So, before choosing an NFT marketplace, you should first consider the following factors –

-- Security & history of the marketplace – For the safety of your funds and ensuring that your assets are original and the market is secure enough, make sure to check if it has had any security or insider trading issues in the past.
+- Security & history of the marketplace – For the safety of your funds and to ensure that your assets are original and the market is secure enough, check if it has had any security or insider trading issues in the past.

 Here are some of the best NFT marketplaces built on popular blockchains, including Ethereum, Solana, Polygon, and others.